 Although pooling your money may imply love or trust, the consequences of having a shared account can range far beyond what both parties expect, especially if things go sour.

 Here's what you need to know to help make sure you don't end up regret pooling your funds.
+And when you're ready, let Bankrate help you find the best savings account for you.

 Rights of ownership